 The Brno Open continues its cooperation with the Emil Foundation.
-Dance becomes a space for inclusion
+Dance becomes a space for inclusion.

 The Brno Open International Dance Festival is expanding its activities and entering a new phase.
-Starting this year, it is officially cooperating with the Emil Foundation, an organisation that has been supporting children and young people with disabilities through sport for more than two decades.
+Starting this year, it is officially cooperating with the Emil Foundation, an organization that has been supporting children and young people with disabilities through sport for more than two decades.

-The common goal is to create a space where dance connects, inspires and breaks down barriers.
+The common goal is to create a space where dance connects, inspires, and breaks down barriers.

 Combining professional sport and aid

-Brno Open, a prestigious competition in standard and Latin American dance, attracts hundreds of competing couples from all over the world every year.
+The Brno Open, a prestigious competition in standard and Latin American dance, attracts hundreds of competing couples from all over the world every year.

 This year, however, it brings a deeper dimension to the dance world – an expansion of the social overlap that connects professional performance with humanity.

-“Dance has great power – it can unite people across ages, nationalities and abilities.
+„Dance has great power – it can unite people across ages, nationalities, and abilities.

 Cooperation with the Emil Foundation is a natural step for us.

-We want to open up Brno Open to those who may have stood on the sidelines until now,” says Jan Tománek, one of the festival’s organisers.
+“We want to open up Brno Open to those who may have stood on the sidelines until now," says Jan Tománek, one of the festival’s organizers.

 His key project is the Emil Open – the European Games for Disabled Youth, hosted annually by Brno.
-The cooperation with the Brno Open thus connects two important Brno events and underlines that the city of Brno is an open and inclusive centre of culture and sport.
+The cooperation with the Brno Open thus connects two important Brno events and underlines that the city of Brno is an open and inclusive center of culture and sport.

 What will the cooperation bring?